daniel570/terraform-k8s-nginx/README.md

 cd ..

-Then, we would need to create a service account and key:
+Then, we need to create a service account and key:

 gcloud iam service-accounts create service